expressjs/expressjs.com/en/advanced/best-practice-performance.md

 However, there are two caveats:

 1. All your asynchronous code must return promises (except emitters).
-If a particular library does not return promises, convert the base object using a helper function like [Bluebird.promisifyAll()](http://bluebirdjs.com/docs/api/promise.promisifyall.html).
+If a particular library does not return promises, convert the base object by using a helper function like [Bluebird.promisifyAll()](http://bluebirdjs.com/docs/api/promise.promisifyall.html).
 2. Event emitters (like streams) can still cause uncaught exceptions.
 So make sure you are handling the error event properly; for example:

 <pre><code class="language-javascript" translate="no">